-2. When values are displayed, pressing and holding the ▲ or ▼ button causes the display to automatically increment.
-3. ERV Operation: When in cooling mode AND the conditions are NOT OK for economizing - the ERV terminal will be energized.
-In the Heating mode, the ERV terminal will be energized when the OA is below the ERV OAT setpoint in the setpoint menu.
-4. STATUS → OCCUPIED - The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at CTB terminal G. This signal passes through the Central Terminal Board's OCCUPIED jumper JMP1 to the ECONO connector and to the W7220's OCC input terminal.
-An external timerclock or relay is required to implement an Occupancy schedule on the economizer damper position.
-5. STATUS → MA TEMP, SETPOINTS → MAT SET - The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
+1. STATUS -> OCCUPIED - The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at CTB terminal G. This signal passes through the Central Terminal Board's OCCUPIED jumper JMP1 to the ECONO connector and to the W7220's OCC input terminal.
+An external timeclock or relay is required to implement an Occupancy schedule on the economizer damper position.
+2. STATUS -> MA TEMP, SETPOINTS -> MAT SET - The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
 On these rooftop units, the economizer control sensor is located downstream of the evaporator/indoor coil in the supply fan section where this sensor is designated as Supply Air Temperature (SAT) sensor.
-6. SETPOINTS → DRYBLB SET - This point is not displayed if a Return Air (differential) temperature sensor or an Outdoor Air enthalpy sensor is connected.
-7. SYSTEM SETUP parameters must be configured as noted for 2-Speed unit operation: EQUIPMENT = CONV AUX2 IN = W FAN SPEED = 2SPEED dry bulb and enthalpy operation (with and without DCV), see Tables 18-21.
+3. SETPOINTS -> DRYBLB SET - This point is not displayed if a Return Air (differential) temperature sensor or an Outdoor Air enthalpy sensor is connected.
+4. SYSTEM SETUP parameters must be configured as noted for 2-Speed unit operation: EQUIPMENT = CONV AUX2 I = W FAN TYPE = 2SPEED

-For damper minimum position settings and readings on the check-out menus see Table 13.
-For 1 speed fan dry bulb and enthalpy operation (with and without DCV) see Tables 14-17.
-For 2 speed fan
+For damper minimum position settings and readings on the checkout menus, see Table 13.
+For 1 speed fan dry bulb and enthalpy operation (with and without DCV), see Tables 14-17.
+For 2 speed fan dry bulb and enthalpy operation (with and without DCV), see Tables 18-21.